Smolations/mixitup-overlays-snippets/README.md

   - successive calls reset widget (i.e. refresh page) so still have timing issue
 - [ ] experiment with webhooks? or something?
 - [ ] should this all be reactified?

+### bugs
+SmolaGaming: !gifttier1
+SmolaGamingBot: The user could not be found
+SmolaGaming: It's your lucky day, @$arg1username.
+You just got a free box.
+Don't you wanna know what's inside? !openbox1kb